Implementing a Global Accounts Payable Help Desk

 Simplifying and streamlining Accounts Payable processes is best accomplished with multiple approaches that are closely coordinated and prioritized.
-For example, while getting electronic invoices from suppliers might be achievable for a large percentage of your production related invoice volume, you may need to add portal solutions that support supplier invoice submissions as an approach to eliminate an incremental percentage of transactions that would otherwise be paper based.
+For example, while getting electronic invoices from suppliers might be achievable for a large percentage of your production-related invoice volume, you may need to add portal solutions that support supplier invoice submissions as an approach to eliminate an incremental percentage of transactions that would otherwise be paper-based.
 The same is true for payment status requests, with a portal solution effective for many of these inquires, and with the addition of chat-bots in combination with a help desk staffed with a skilled team who can respond to a wide range of internal and external inquiries in whatever language is required, providing a more complete solution.

 iPollingTM Results Review

-The second polling question asked about the biggest challenge with having an Accounts Payable help desk, and while accuracy of responses and vendors wanting to have a dedicated point of contact were the top two, for 36% it was difficult to pick a single response, with a number of challenges that exist.
+The second polling question asked about the biggest challenge with having an Accounts Payable help desk, and while the accuracy of responses and vendors wanting to have a dedicated point of contact were the top two, for 36% it was difficult to pick a single response, with a number of challenges that exist.
 Here are the details:

 A few of the comments from members include: